mario-s/exif_edit/README.md

 I wrote this because:
  1. I wanted to dive a bit deeper into GUI development with Python.
- 2. I did not want to install an extra tool for this purpose.
+ 2. I did not want to install an extra tool to read Exif data from images.

-## Requiremnts
+## Requirements
 Python 3.9.x

 All other required libraries: